Rooted America: Immobility and Segregation of the Intercounty Migration Network: RESULTS

-The multivariate valued TERGMs also consider network patterns by explicitly specifying the relationship between migration flows.
-That all coefficients are significant in the \emph{networks} section in Model 2 (the full model) confirms that network patterns play a significant role in determining the directions and magnitudes of intercounty migration flow.
-In Model 2, the positively significant mutual term confirms Hypothesis 2.1, that reciprocity happens in the migration-flow networks; a larger flow from county A to B is positively associated with a larger flow from county B to A, holding other effects constant.
-Joining research on global migration and intercounty migration in UK, we show that reciprocity is a network pattern that happens to migration in the U.S. context (\citealt{ravenstein_laws_1885,windzio_network_2018}).
-We are aware that some research did not observe reciprocity in their analysis (\citealt{desmarais_statistical_2012,windzio_network_2019}); this might come from omission of some regional characteristics that influence the attractiveness of regions to migrants, or from the transformation operation of the migrant count variable.
-Future research may replicate the analysis of reciprocity using network modelling under various social contexts to understand whether reciprocity is a prevalent phenomenon, or can be suppressed by some social forces.
+The VTERGMs also consider the network patterns of the migration flow system.
+That all coefficients are significant in the \emph{Network Patterns} section in Model 2 of Table~\ref{tab1} confirms that they play a significant role in determining the directions and magnitudes of intercounty migration flow.
+In Model 2, the positively significant mutuality term confirms Hypothesis 2.1, that reciprocity is present in the migration-flow networks: a larger flow from county A to B is positively associated with a larger flow from county B to A, holding other effects constant.
+Joining research on global migration and intercounty migration in U.K. (\citealt{ravenstein_laws_1885,windzio_network_2018}), we show that reciprocity is also a network pattern found within U.S. migration.
+It is interesting to note that some prior studies not observe reciprocity effects in their analyses (\citealt{desmarais_statistical_2012,windzio_network_2019}); this might come from omission of some regional characteristics that influence the attractiveness of regions to migrants, or their operation of data transformation for the migrant count variable.
+Future research may replicate the analysis of reciprocity using count-data network models under various social contexts to understand whether reciprocity is a prevalent phenomenon, or can be suppressed by some social forces.

-Model 2 also reveals that a larger migration flow during 2006-2010 is significantly associated with a larger migration flow during 2010-2015, even after holding all exogenous factors constant.
-This confirms Hypothesis 2.2 about the perpetuation of the migration flow system, showing that migration-facilitating mechanisms offer the system its own momentum, promoting future migration net of exogenous factors such as demographic structures of a region (\citealt{de_haas_internal_2010}).
+Model 2 also reveals that a larger migration flow during 2006-2010 is significantly associated with a larger migration flow during 2011-2015, even after holding all exogenous and endogenous factors constant.
+This confirms Hypothesis 2.2 regarding the perpetuation of the migration flow system, showing that migration-facilitating mechanisms offer the system its own momentum, promoting future migration net of exogenous factors such as demographic structures of a region (\citealt{de_haas_internal_2010}).